Cantlay delivers another clutch moment to win FedEx Cup - KESQ

 Rahm earned the $5 million consolation prize for finishing second in the FedEx Cup, while Na (67) picked up $4 million.
 Justin Thomas (70) birdied the last hole to finish fourth, which was worth $4 million.

+“With that said, I am going to do the best possible job I can at winning in this format, because that’s all I can do,” he said Wednesday.

+And that’s what he did, delivering a big moment that might bring yet another title.

-He won for the fourth time this season — one of those at the Memorial, when Rahm had to withdraw after building a six-shot lead after 54 holes because of a positive COVID-19 test results — and no one else won more than twice.
+Cantlay won for the fourth time this season, and no one else more than twice.
+One of those victories was the Memorial, where Rahm had a six-shot lead after 54 holes and had to withdraw because of a positive COVID-19 test result.

 That figures to make him a front-runner for PGA Tour player of the year, with Rahm (U.S. Open title, No. 1 ranking) and Collin Morikawa (British Open, World Golf Championship title), also likely to be on the ballot.